MadPanCake/docusaurus/docs/unlimited-adventures/faq.md

 If you prefer to **talk to me directly**, then join our [Discord](https://discord.gg/wdBFC7Hc6X) and I'll gladly answer all of your questions!

 ### No bullshit now, why should I purchase Unlimited Adventures?
-Unlimited Adventures is a state-of-the-art, adventure-driven experience that was designed to unlock the full potential of survival multiplayer.\
+Unlimited Adventures is a state-of-the-art, adventure-driven experience.\
-I've spent hundreds of hours to polish every aspect of this product to ensure the highest possible quality!\
+I've designed it to enhance vanilla survival gameplay by adding new content, exploration and progression opportunities.\
-I'm fully confident that Unlimited Adventures is a setup with the most potential on BuiltByBit.\
+With hundreds of hours designing and developing the setup, every feature is extremely polished.

 #### In short:
 - An adventure-focused experience with plenty of new challenges and progression opportunities.